 University of Arizona Health Sciences (UAHS): UAC Library, Room UAHS 1108.
 The closest entry is next to the medical bookstore.

 Central Animal Facility (CAF): 1127 E. Lowell Street, directly across from the 6th Street Garage entrance.
 The entrance is on the building’s east side.
 Ring the buzzer by the door for entrance.
-There is no sign on the building.
+There is no sign on the building other than the address.

 What to bring to class